-- 1. Choose Device Settings > Security > LDAP.
+- 1. Choose Device Settings > Security > TACACS+.

 - 2. Click New.

 - 3. Enter information.

 Field/setting Description IP address / hostname The IP address or hostname of your TACACS+ server.

-Type of TACACS+ authentication Select an authentication protocol.
-ASCII PAP (Password Authentication Protocol) CHAP (Challenge Handshake Authentication Protocol) MS-CHAP (Microsoft Challenge Handshake Authentication Protocol) CHAP is generally considered more secure because the user name and password are encrypted, while in PAP they are transmitted in the clear.
+Field/setting Description Type of TACACS+ authentication Select an authentication protocol. • ASCII PAP (Password Authentication Protocol) CHAP (Challenge Handshake Authentication Protocol) MS-CHAP (Microsoft Challenge Handshake Authentication Protocol) CHAP is generally considered more secure because the user name and password are encrypted, while in PAP they are transmitted in the clear.
 MS-CHAP provides stronger security than the other options.

-Field/setting Description Port The default port is 49 To use non-standard port, type a new port number.
+Note: All authentication methods are insecure.
+It is strongly recommended to use TACACS+ only in a secure networking environment.
+A warning displays for all methods.
+Port The default port is 49 To use non-standard port, type a new port number.
 Enable Accounting?
 Default is enabled.
 Accounting allows you to log activity executed on the TACACS+ server.
 Timeout Default is 10 seconds.
 Maximum amount of time to establish contact with the server before timing out.
 Enter the timeout period in seconds.
 Retries Default is 3.
 Enter the number of retries.
 Shared secret, Confirm shared secret The shared secret is necessary to protect communication with the server.